ElektraInitiative/libelektra/src/plugins/toml/README.md

 - infos/placements = getstorage setstorage
 - infos/status = experimental unfinished nodoc
 - infos/metadata = order comment/# comment/#/start comment/#/space type tomltype origvalue
-- infos/description = This storage plugin reads and writes TOML files, using Flex and Bison.
+- infos/description = This storage plugin reads and writes TOML files using Flex and Bison.

+# Introduction

+This plugin is a storage plugin for reading and writing TOML files.
+The plugin retains most of the file structure of a read TOML file such as comments, empty lines and TOML tables.
+It supports all kinds of TOML specific types and tables, including nested inline tables and multiline strings.

+For parsing TOML files, the plugins uses Flex and Bison.

+# Requirements

+The plugin needs Flex (>=2.6.2) and Bison (>=3).

 # NULL/empty keys

 The plugin supports null and empty keys with the help of the [null](../null/README.md) plugin.

-# Requirements

-The plugin needs Flex (>=2.6.2) and Bison (>=3).

 # Strings